tejada7/Java-Certification/OCP_Java11.md

 * `--module or -m`: Use only with `--module-source-path`.
 It's useful to compile all classes in a module at once without listing them out.
-* `--module-path or -p` (also used for running with java command): This option specifies the location(s) of any other module upon which the module to be compiled depends.
+* `--module-path or -p` (also used for running with java command): This option specifies the location(s) of any other module dependency.
 You can specify the exploded module directories, directories containing modular jars, or specific modular jars here. e.g.
 If you want to compile module foo and it depends on another module named abc.util packaged as utils.jar located in thirdpartymodules directory then your module-path can be thirdpartymodules or thirdpartymodules/utils.jar.
 The following commands would equally work: